asteca/ASteCA/docs/basic/cluster_load.rst

     # Read the cluster's data file with pandas
     df = pd.read_csv("path_to_cluster_file")

-After this, you can define a :py:class:`asteca.cluster.Cluster` object simply by passing the dataframe and the the column names in your data file for the IDs, right ascension, declination, magnitude, color, and their respective uncertainties.
+You can load it with **ASteCA** defining a :py:class:`asteca.cluster.Cluster` object simply by passing the columns in your data file for the right ascension, declination, magnitude, color, and their respective uncertainties, etc (more details about the data you can load in :py:class:`asteca.cluster.Cluster`):

 .. code-block:: python